ercanezin/Thesis_Chapter-3_SMC_Video_RecSys/README.md

 	File name: settings.py, Change line 82.
 Update the MySQL connection settings to your desired connection settings.
 	File names: add_pois.html and edit_pois.html.
 Update with your key: <script src="https://maps.googleapis.com/maps/api/js?key=###your_maps_key###&v=3.exp&libraries=places"></script>
 	We have also included Jupyter notebooks for the analysis in the notebook folder.
 Therefore the requirements includes libraries for them.
 Deduct them if needed.

+# List of Libraries in the requirement file

     Django
     django-embed-video
     django-mathfilters